-Individuals come from and identify with diverse genders, sexes and bodies.
+Individuals can identify with diverse genders, sexes, and bodies.

-In Australia, and other parts of the world, the acronym LGBTIQA+ attempts to capture such diversity and stands for lesbian, gay, bisexuality, trans, gender diverse, non-binary, intersex, queer, asexual and aromantic (ace and aro) peoples.
-The ‘+’ stands for all other sexualities, sexes and genders that aren’t captured within these letters.
-LGBTIQA+ people may experience discrimination, harassment and hostility in many parts of their everyday life – in their places of work and education, when accessing health or other services.
-Issues impacting people who identify as LGBTIQA+ can be complex and varying, unique to each individual, family and community.
-As such, the experience, response and impact for each person will differ from person to person.
+LGBTIQA+ people may experience discrimination, harassment and hostility in many aspects of their everyday life – in their places of work and education and when accessing health or other services.
+Issues impacting people who identify as LGBTIQA+ are complex and varying, unique to each individual, family and community.
+As such, the way each person responds, experiences and is impacted by these issues will differ from person to person.

-Lifeline is committed to listening and supporting you, without judgement.
+We at Lifeline are here to listen and support you, without judgement.

 While each person will respond to and cope with these types of experiences and issues in different ways, some signs to look out for that you, or someone you care about is struggling are:

-QLife provides Australia-wide anonymous, LGBTI peer support and referral for people wanting to talk about a range of issues including sexuality, identity, gender, bodies, feelings or relationships.
-QLife services are free and include both telephone and webchat support, delivered by trained LGBTI community members across the country.
-Our services are for LGBTI individuals, their friends and families, and health professionals in Australia.
-Beyond the telephone, QLife offers webchat for people who prefer online interactions or for whom the phone is impractical.
+QLife provides Australia-wide anonymous LGBTIQA+ peer support and referral for people wanting to talk about a range of issues including sexuality, identity, gender, bodies, feelings or relationships.
+QLife services are free and include both telephone and webchat support, delivered by trained LGBTIQA+ community members across the country.
+Services are for LGBTIQA+ individuals, their friends and families, and health professionals in Australia.

 Visit: Black Rainbow

 Minus 18 is an advocacy platform which provides resources and guidance for Australia's LGBTIQ youth.